Research and teaching centre

 To achieve these objectives, our project is organised into different tasks.

 .
-Quantifying the current evolution of glacier mass balance using remote sensing and a statistical approach that takes into account temporal and spatial components.
+To quantify current changes in glacier mass balance using remote sensing and a statistical approach that takes into account temporal and spatial components.

 .
-We will then document the evolution of the glaciers for at least 21,000 years by dating glacier features by cosmogenic dating (10Be).
+We will then document the evolution of glaciers over at least the last 21,000 years by dating glacier features using cosmogenic dating (10Be).

 .
-We will then reconstruct the high altitude climatic conditions from a multi-proxy analysis and glaciological modelling.
+We will then reconstruct the climatic conditions at altitude using a multi-proxy analysis and glaciological modelling.

 .
-An analysis of natural forcings will then be carried out by testing the role of insolation, volcanic activity, solar and ocean currents on the evolution of the Greater Caucasus glaciers.
+An analysis of natural forcings will then be carried out, testing in particular the role of insolation, volcanic activity, solar and ocean currents on the evolution of glaciers in the Greater Caucasus.
 The GCM numerical simulations already available (PMIP3) will be used to understand the effects of the respective influence of these forcings on the Caucasian climate (mainly precipitation temperature) over time.

 2020-2024: IRP CNRS Deglaciation in the Greater Caucasus